polkadot-fellows/RFCs/text/1000-voting-while-delegating.md

 There's are two potential drawbacks to this system -

-### Unbounded rate of change of the voter preferences function
+### An unbounded rate of change of the voter preferences function

 If implemented, there will be no friction in delegating, undelegating, and voting.
 Therefore, there could be large and immediate shifts in the voter preferences function.
 In other voting systems we see bounds added to the rate of change (voting cycles, etc).
-That said, it's unclear whether this is actually desired for us.
-Additionally, there are more mathematically sound and tractable ways to handle this than what we currently have.
+That said, it is unclear whether this is desired or advantageous.
+Additionally, there are more easily parameterized and analytically tractable ways to handle this than what we currently have.
 See future directions.

 ### Lessened value in becoming a delegate

 If a delegate's voting power can be stripped from them at any point, then there is necessarily a reduction in their power within the system.
 This provides less incentive to become a delegate.
-While at first that doesn't appear to be a motivation we want to bolster, it is certainly true delegates serve an important energy preserving function within the system.
-However, again, we can incentive this in better ways if need be.
+But again, there are more customizable ways to handle this if it proves necessary.

 ## Testing, Security, and Privacy

-This change would mean a more complicated STF for voting, which could increase difficulty of hardening.
+This change would mean a more complicated STF for voting, which would increase difficulty of hardening.
 Though sufficient unit testing should handle this with ease.

 ## Performance, Ergonomics, and Compatibility